-The taste and scent of lemon is distinctive, but not restricted just to lemon fruits.
+The taste and scent of lemon is distinctive but not restricted just to lemon fruits.
 Essential oils in the leaves and skin of citrus fruits include several aromatic compounds which impart that lemony smell.
 Many other plants besides citrus contain the same chemical compounds – including d-limonene, citral (and its naturally occurring isomers neral and geraniol), citronellal and various terpenes – that we perceive as a citrus-like smell from the foliage or flowers.
-Different combinations and ratios of these chemicals produce a range of fragrances which all suggest lemon in variety of intensities and unique notes from floral to fruity.
+Different combinations and ratios of these chemicals produce a range of fragrances which all suggest lemon in a variety of intensities and unique notes from floral to fruity.

-Not everybody can grow a lemon tree, but anyone can have lemon scent and flavor in their garden by planting lemon scented herbs to impart a bright citrus flavor to teas, salads, pasta dishes, cookies, vinegars, marinades, and many other foods.
+Not everybody can grow a lemon tree but anyone can have lemon scent and flavor in their garden by planting lemon scented herbs to impart a bright citrus flavor to teas, salads, pasta dishes, cookies, vinegars, marinades, and many other foods.
 They can also be incorporated into household cleaners, soaps, and potpourri.
 Many plants that have a lemony scent are naturally repellent to insects and some have been incorporated into mosquito repellents, while others (such as lemon balm) can be effective when leaves are crushed and rubbed onto skin.
-And even if they aren’t used for these practical applications, they can still be enjoyed just for the fresh scent of lemon while working in the garden.
+And even if they aren’t used for these practical applications they can still be enjoyed just for the fresh scent of lemon while working in the garden.
 Most of these have to be crushed to smell the lemon scent.

 Some of the most common and easy to grow, lemon-flavored plants – all of which can be cultivated in containers – include:

 Lemon verbena (Aloysia triphylla; the synonym citriodora is still sometimes incorrectly used for this species) is a tender deciduous woody shrub native to South and Central America (Zones 8-10) with a strong lemon scent to the foliage, which is retained even when dried.
 Some of the lemony flavor is lost in cooking, but it can be used in almost any dish where a dash of lemon is required.
 The leaves are frequently used in potpourri, teas (tisanes) or to flavor chilled water, sauces, fruit salads, marinades for fish and poultry, in drinks and on vegetables.
-The flavor is best when harvested right before in blooms in delicate upright spikes of small lavender-white to mauve flowers.
+The flavor is best when harvested right before it blooms in delicate upright spikes of small lavender-white to mauve flowers.
 It can become a rangy, large shrub or small tree in tropical climates, but remains much smaller in containers or if grown as an annual.
 It needs full sun in our cooler climate and moist, well-drained soil to thrive, and can be brought indoors before frost to keep over the winter in semi-dormancy.

 Lemongrass (Cymbopogon citratus) is a tender perennial native to tropical areas of East Asia (Zones 9-11) that grows to form a large clump up to 3 feet tall in hot and humid summers.
 Although it grows best when planted in the ground, it can be kept in a container to keep as a houseplant or bring in to overwinter.
 The thickened stems and grassy leaves have a mild lemon flavor which is not retained very when dried.
 It is a common ingredient in many Asian cuisines, especially Thai and Vietnamese, particularly in soups and with chicken.

 Lemon Balm (Melissa officinalis) is a perennial in the mint family which can spread by rhizomes and self-seeds readily (but is easy to remove and cutting back after flowering will reduce volunteers).
 It can also be grown in a container to limit the spread in the garden.
 Native to southern Europe (Zones 4-9), the fresh or dried foliage has an intense lemon scent and an even sweeter flavor that is often used to flavor and decorate sorbets, add to fruit salads and vegetable dishes, for tea or cool drinks and as a garnish on desserts.
-The 2-foot-high plants with crinkled green leaves and tiny white or pale lavender flowers that are very attractive to bees can be cut multiple times during the season for drying and to encourage bushier plants.
+The 2 foot high plants with crinkled green leaves and tiny white or pale lavender flowers that are very attractive to bees can be cut multiple times during the season for drying and to encourage bushier plants.
 The young, tender leaves are better for culinary use as older leaves can develop a somewhat soapy flavor.

 Lemon Mint (Mentha x piperita f. citrata ‘Lemon’) has aromatic foliage with a lemon scent.
 Like all mints it spreads vigorously, so it might be better kept in a container.
 Harvest the foliage up until it flowers, then cut back and use the regrowth.